-The "Explanation of Benefits" I received from my insurance carrier is different from the information on my Quest Diagnostics invoice.
+The "Explanation of Benefits" I received from my insurance carrier is different from the information on my Quest Diagnostics bill.
 What should I do?

-If you received an Explanation of Benefits (EOB) from your insurance carrier that differs from what is indicated on your Quest Diagnostics invoice, please write your invoice number on the EOB and mail a copy or fax it to Quest Diagnostics.
-Please refer to your invoice for the correspondence mailing address and fax number.
+If you received an Explanation of Benefits (EOB) from your insurance carrier that differs from what is indicated on your Quest Diagnostics bill, please write your bill number on the EOB and mail a copy or fax it to Quest Diagnostics.
+Please refer to your bill for the correspondence mailing address and fax number.
 Quest Diagnostics will contact your insurance carrier to research and resolve the discrepancy.

 How long will it take to receive a response from my insurance carrier?

 It typically takes about four to six weeks for your insurance carrier to process your claim and send you and Explanation of Benefits (EOB).

 Is Quest Diagnostics able to tell me if I am covered for testing?

 No, Quest Diagnostics does not know each individual patients insurance coverage.
 It is the patients responsibility to verify benefits before services are performed.
 Any questions regarding coverage should be directed to your insurance carrier.